xcp-ng/xcp-ng-org/docs/storage/storage.md

 Then either reboot or run `modprobe -v zfs` to load the kernel module.
 :::

-Due to the variety of parameters of ZFS, the SR driver does not automate everything.
+Due to the variety of parameters of ZFS, the <abbr title="Storage Repository">SR</abbr> driver does not automate everything.
 You need to create your ZFS pool and volumes yourself, e.g. on partition `sda4`:

 ```
 zpool create -o ashift=12 -m /mnt/zfs tank /dev/sda4